-STAT 1301 (3).
+- STAT 1301 (3).
 INTRODUCTION TO STATISTICS.
-Introduction to collecting observations and measurements, organizing data, variability, and fundamental concepts and principles of decision-making.
-Emphasis is placed on statistical reasoning and the uses and misuses of statistics.

-STAT 2301 (3), STATISTICS FOR MODERN BUSINESS DECISIONS.
+Introduces collecting observations and measurements, organizing data, variability, and fundamental concepts and principles of decision-making.
+Emphasis is placed on statistical reasoning and the uses and misuses of statistics. - STAT 2301 (3).
+STATISTICS FOR MODERN BUSINESS DECISIONS.
 A foundation in data analysis and probability models is followed by elementary applications of confidence intervals, hypothesis testing, correlation, and regression.
-Introduces the use of Excel for statistical analysis, with a focus on business applications.

-STAT 2331 (3).
+Introduces the use of Excel for statistical analysis, with a focus on business applications. - STAT 2331 (3).
 INTRODUCTION TO STATISTICAL METHODS.
 An introduction to statistics for behavioral, biological, and social sciences.
-Topics include descriptive statistics, probability, and inferential statistics, including hypothesis testing and contingency tables.

-STAT 3312 (3).
+Topics include descriptive statistics, probability, and inferential statistics, including hypothesis testing and contingency tables. - STAT 3312 (3).
 CATEGORICAL DATA ANALYSIS.
 Examines techniques for analyzing data that are described by categories or classes.
-Discusses classical chi-square tests and modern loglinear models.
+Discusses classical chi-square tests and modern log-linear models.
 Emphasizes practical applications using computer calculations and graphics.
-Prerequisite: STAT 2301 or 2331, or equivalent.

-STAT 3380 (3).
+Prerequisite: STAT 2301 or 2331, or equivalent. - STAT 3380 (3).
 ENVIRONMENTAL STATISTICS.
 Examines statistical design and analysis methods relevant to environmental sampling, monitoring, and impact assessment.
 Emphasizes statistical procedures that accommodate the likely temporal and spatial correlation in environmental data.
-Prerequisite: STAT 2301 or 2331, or equivalent.
+Prerequisite: STAT 2301 or 2331, or equivalent. - STAT 4340 (3).

-STAT 4340/CSE 4340/EMIS 3340 (3).
 STATISTICAL METHODS FOR ENGINEERS AND APPLIED SCIENTISTS.
 Basic concepts of probability and statistics useful in the solution of engineering and applied science problems.
-Covers probability, probability distributions, data analysis, sampling distributions, estimation, and simple tests of hypothesis, Prerequisites: MATH 1337, 1338.

-STAT 4385 (3).
+Covers probability, probability distributions, data analysis, sampling distributions, estimation, and simple tests of hypothesis.
+Prerequisites: MATH 1337, 1338. - STAT 4385 (3).
 INTRODUCTION TO NONPARAMETRIC STATISTICS.
 Statistical methods that do not require explicit distributional assumptions such as normality.
 Analyses based on ranks.
 One- and multi- sample procedures.
 Tests of randomness and independence.
-Prerequisite: STAT 2301 or 2331, or equivalent.
+Prerequisite: STAT 2301 or 2331, or equivalent. - STAT 5110 (1), 5310 (3).

-STAT 5110 (1).
 INDEPENDENT STUDY IN STATISTICAL SCIENCE.
 Independent study of a selected topic in statistical science.
-Individual study under direction of a faculty member allowed for STAT 5110; group projects allowed for STAT 5310.

-STAT 5304 (3).
+Individual study under direction of a faculty member allowed for STAT 5110; group projects allowed for STAT 5310. - STAT 5304 (3).
 INTRODUCTION TO STATISTICAL COMPUTING.
 Introduces statistical computing, with an emphasis on SAS programming.
 Students learn how to read, write, and import data; prepare data for analysis; use SAS procedures; and create graphs.
-Prerequisites: STAT 1301, 2301, 2331 or equivalents.
+Prerequisites: STAT 1301, 2301, 2331 or equivalents. - STAT 5340 (3).

-STAT 5310 (3).
-INDEPENDENT STUDY IN STATISTICAL SCIENCE.
-Independent study of a selected topic in statistical science.
-Individual study under direction of a faculty member allowed for STAT 5110; group projects allowed for STAT 5310.

-STAT 5340/EMIS 7370 (3).
 PROBABILITY AND STATISTICS FOR SCIENTISTS AND ENGINEERS.
 Introduction to fundamentals of probability and distribution theory, statistical techniques used by engineers and physical scientists.
-Examples of tests of significance, operat-
+Examples of tests of significance, operating characteristic curve, tests of hypothesis about one and two parameters, estimation, analysis of variance, and